 What is a Physiotherapist, and When Should you See One?

 Physiotherapy is a holistic approach to healing which helps restore flexibility and range of motion in your muscles and joints affected by injury, disease, aging or disability.
 Physiotherapists study the science of movement.
-A physiotherapist pinpoints the root cause of bringing the patient in and uses a non-invasive, hands-on approach to manipulate the soft tissue and fascial releases through massage and stretches.
+A physiotherapist pinpoints the root cause of a patient’s complaint and uses a non-invasive, hands-on approach to manipulate the soft tissue and fascia through massage and stretches.
+Exercises are prescribed to help a patient recover.
 A physiotherapist focuses on a pain-free range of motion with a focus on how the body naturally moves and functions.
 To become a licensed physiotherapist in Canada, a Master’s Degree in Physiotherapy and supervised practical training are required.

 Understanding What is Physiotherapy